A skin defect due to trauma or skin cancer can be filled by a flap of skin and fat that is adjacent to the skin defect.

 Most people having a flap procedure are able to drive and return to work a day after surgery.
 You may feel self-conscious if you have a dressing on your face, so it is important to consider when you will feel socially comfortable to return to work.
 Patients having a flap to the lower limb are strongly encouraged to keep their leg elevated as high as possible for as many hours as is possible through the day.
 Exercise is possible once the flap is well healed eg two to four weeks after surgery.

-Dr Sanki and Dr Kotronakis are Kogarah and Miranda skin flap specialists, and perform their surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are Kogarah and Miranda skin flap specialists, and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 A skin flap may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
 Fortunately, skin flap surgery in Sydney is safely performed by our highly experienced surgeons.